MichaelCurrin/dev-cheatsheets/cheatsheets/graphql/variables.md

----
-title: Variables
+# Variables
----

 ## Basic

 Define and use a param.

 ```graphql
 query Foo ($name: String) {